Gr3gorywolf/decky-script-runner-scripts/readme.md

 - **root**: Boolean (`true` or `false`), indicating whether the script requires root permissions.

 #### **Note:** Every field value should be on 1 line, if exeed it can misformat the metadata

 ---

 ## Contribution Guidelines

 ### Submitting a New Script

 1. **Clone the Repository:**

    ```bash
    git clone https://github.com/{your-username}/decky-script-runner-scripts.git
    cd decky-script-runner-scripts
    ```

 2. **Create Your Script:**
    Add your script to the appropriate folder structure inside the `scripts/` directory.

 3. **Add Metadata:**
    Ensure your script has the correct metadata block at the top of the file.

 4. **Push Changes:**
    Create a pull request targeting the `main` branch of the repository.

-   Once your pull request is merged, the script will automatically appear in the store for users of the Decky Script Runner.

 ---